God So Loved A World Of Sinners Wretched and Undone – Hymn Lyric

 Thou hast said it-‘Whosoever’ that means me.”

 These verses remind us that every human condition, from righteousness to vileness, is within the scope of God’s loving invitation.
 No soul is too righteous to not need divine grace, and none is too lost to seek and find redemption.
-This humble acknowledgment brings us to a place of vulnerability, where we can accept our flaws and our need for a higher love and forgiveness.
+This humble acknowledgment brings us to a place of vulnerability, where we can accept our flaws and our need for a higher love and .

 In our personal journeys, these reflections invite us to a deeper self-exploration.
 They ask us to contemplate our own vulnerabilities and truths, to embrace our humanity with compassion and grace.
 This divine acceptance encourages us to look at ourselves and others through lenses of love and understanding.
 It calls us to foster a more compassionate view of ourselves, knowing that we are part of this grand “Whosoever.”